muratk5n/thirdwave/en/2020/04/turkist-narrative-anatolia.md

 identity worked even better - they looked Asiatic.
 However as the "scratch a Tatar you get a Russian" comment suggests the newly arrivals weren't exactly Turkic, then they assimilated into Anatolia which wasn't Turkic either.
-Their story becamse another tragic example of labeling gone wrong.
+Their story became another tragic example of labeling gone wrong.

 - Ever-present Russian danger necessitated strong allies.
 Britain was